 Step back and consider how this planet looks

-Finally a thought experience to put all this in perspective.
+Finally a thought experiment to put all this in perspective.
 Imagine we are not alone in the universe and somewhere an advanced species has cracked the trick of faster than light travel and in doing so has managed to stumble on earth.
 What do they see?
 They see a sick planet infected with a virus that has run out of control over the last 200 years, and especially over the last 60, as its numbers trebled with a devastating impact on every other living thing?
 The virus is choking the planet with CO2 from burning fossil fuels, strangling the planet and oceans with plastic, burning the forests that actually absorb CO2, exterminating other species and in doing so, is destroying the ecosystems it depends on for life.

 It would be a very puzzling find and one worthy of study.
 And they would look and scratch their heads trying to work out what the hell we are doing and if/when they should intervene to save both that species and the planet.